iotaledger/wasp/tools/evm-toolkit/README.md

 > Note: Currently only nodes with an active Proof of Work component are supported.
 Once iota.js contains a faster Pow function, all nodes are supported.

+## Setup

+To configure the endpoints to be used, you need to edit the `network.ts` file in this directory.

 ## Installation
 ```
 npm install